 Here’s a short description of each neighborhood with a recommendation for one of the best places to stay there:

 San Tropico is a lovely boutique hotel in the Marina that is centered around a garden with an outdoor pool.
 It’s not too far from the beach and they also provide bikes if you don’t feel like walking.
-Click here to see the latest price from Booking.com.
+Click here to learn more about this accommodation on Booking.com.

 If you’re not into the all-inclusive thing, Suites Mar Elena is a good option in the Hotel Zone.
 Here you’ll find comfortable rooms and an outdoor pool at a reasonable rate.
-Click here to see the latest price from Booking.com.
+Click here to learn more about this accommodation on Booking.com.

 5 de Diciembre